Parent comparing baby tracker apps on their phone

 Our verdict in one sentence: A reliable free option for solo parents, but you will hit the paywall the moment you need to share.

 Our take: For solo tracking with no coordination needs, Baby Tracker's free tier is solid and proven over many years.
 But if you need to share tracking with anyone else, you will hit the paywall immediately.
 At that point, Pebbi offers better coordination features at a similar price with offline mode included.
+For the free-veteran-versus-sleep-coach angle, see Baby Tracker vs Huckleberry.

 5. Glow Baby - Best for Breastfeeding and Community